 Fixed annuities offer tax advantages for investors who defer taxes on their investments during their working years.
 A significant benefit of fixed annuities is that they often allow for tax-deferred earnings growth.
 This means that the interest and gains within the annuity are not taxed until the investor starts withdrawing funds, allowing the investment to grow without the burden of annual taxation.

 Annuities can be an attractive option for someone with an IRA (Individual Retirement Account) or 401(k), as they also offer tax-deferred growth.
-However, it’s essential to know that fixed annuities are separate financial products and are not held within the confines of IRA or 401(k) plans.
+However, it’s a good idea to know that fixed annuities are separate financial products and are not held within the confines of IRA or 401(k) plans.
 An investor can still use a fixed annuity to supplement their retirement account by investing in it with after-tax dollars.

 When the time comes to withdraw from the annuity, the income is taxed as ordinary income.
 Note that distributions from fixed annuities before age 59½ may be subject to a 10% tax penalty on the earnings portion of the withdrawal.
 This tax penalty is in place to encourage long-term investing and discourage premature withdrawals from retirement accounts and annuities.